maneu96/StarNotaryService/readme.md

 Decentralized Star Notary Service

-DAPP implementation that allows a user to create a Star and add it to a wallet.
+DAPP implementation that allows a user to create a Star (ERC 721) and add it to a wallet.
 It's also possible to look up stars and find their name by their ID nr.
 Further functions allow exchange of stars between users and buying/selling stars but no front end has been created yet.